hayesgm/mountain_goat/README.md

 This will automatically create a metric and conversion and populate a metric variant with the default value.
 Easy, eh?

-From here, you can go into the mountain-goat admin center and add new metric variants to fit your need.
-The other important code you'll need to implement is when a goal is achieved.
+From here, you can go into the mountain goat admin center and add new metric variants to fit your need.
+It's all built-in to *your* application, in house.

+     http://{your_rails_app}/mg  (e.g. if you're at railsrocks.com, then visit http://railsrocks.com/mg)

+The other important code you'll need to implement is to tell the system when a goal is achieved.

-     def purchase #coffees_controller.rb
+     def purchase #in coffees_controller.rb
        record_conversion(:user_purchases_coffee)
        ...
      end

-This will go in and record a conversion ("rally") for a user purchasing coffee.
+This will go in and record a conversion (a "rally") for a user purchasing coffee.
 Further, it will track a hit for any metric-variants served to that user that relate to this goal.
-For example "Chuck Norris works here" might get a point.
+For example "Chuck Norris works here" might get one point.
+You will see which metrics lead to a conversion; this is the core of A/B testing.

 ## Mountain Goat admin suite

-Navigate to /mg in your application to reach the mountain-goat admin center.
+Navigate to /mg in your rails application (on your actual server instance) to reach the mountain-goat admin center.
 Here, you can analyze / adjust your A/B tests.

 The front page gives you a breakdown of each of your Goals, and the efficacy of each metric and metric-variant.
 Select a given metric to drill into its variants.
 Once you are in a specific metric, you'll be able to add new metric-variants and see what works best for your clients.

+###Goals

+Goals show you what users are doing.
+Are they purchasing coffee?
+Are they logging in?
+Are they posting flames on your message board?
+You can measure all of these things!

+In the Goals section, you'll get a break down of your goals and what metrics are leading in conversions.
+Don't see anything here?
+Add some metrics / goals / metric-variants from the code above.
+Hint: Add meta data (see below) to see meta data associated with your conversions

+###Metrics

+Go to "Metrics" and visit a specific metric.
+You'll see which metric variants are getting the highest conversion rates.
+Does having the font on the homescreen large draw more people into signing up, or does it turn people away?
+This is where you can check and see.
+Click 'New variant' below to add additional variants for testing.

+* Click into a metric to explore (see above on how to create metrics from within your code-base)
+* Charts show you visually which variants are doing better than others
+* "Add variant" to add new variants for this metric

+###Rallies

+Rallies shows you what's going on, in real time.
+You will see conversions (goals) being hit by your clients in real time.
+Grab a bag of pop-corn and watch users struggle (or glide) across your site.
+Add meta data to get further information.
+This page automatically updates as new rallies come in.

 ## Advanced Features